Why is it important?

 All patients and visitors can access hospital Wi-Fi free of charge.
 Please select NHS Wi-Fi from your Wi-Fi settings menu then follow the instructions provided on screen.

 Please note some functions are not accessible for bandwidth reasons including downloading large content (such as films) and accessing personal streaming services such as Amazon Prime, Disney Plus or Netflix.

-NHS Wi-Fi should allow access many sites and apps including BBC iPlayer, More4, Sky Sports or BBC Sounds.
+NHS Wi-Fi should allow you to access many sites and apps including BBC iPlayer, More4, Sky Sports or BBC Sounds.
 If you wish to watch high-content streamed services such as music videos or feature films, we recommend that you download preferred content to your device before coming to hospital to avoid any access issues.

 We recommend that you tune into Kingston Hospital radio whilst you are here.
 You can listen live at https://khradio.org.

 If you experience problems with our NHS Wi Fi service, please contact Wi Fi Spark directly on 0344 848 9555 or email firstname.lastname@example.org

 Personal devices and security

 You are welcome to bring your own device such as a radio, phone, or tablet for your personal use whilst at the hospital, but please note that this is at your own risk.

 Staff can securely lock your valuables away for the whole period you are on a ward or whilst you are undergoing a procedure, but we do not provide a lockable cabinet at each bedside to enable you to securely store items when you are not using them.

 If you choose not to bring in your own digital device, but you expect to be in the hospital overnight or a long period of time in a waiting area, why not bring along alternative forms of entertainment, such as books, magazines or puzzles.